Over 60% of Ukrainians believe they are moving towards national unity, and 56% are optimistic about their country's future.

 Most Ukrainians support a 30-day ceasefire to show Russia's unwillingness for peace.
 At the same time, Ukrainians are strongly against any concessions to the aggressor.

-According to a KMIS survey, 50% of Ukrainians are not ready to give up territories for the sake of peace with Russia, even if the war lasts longer.
-Most believe that the goal of the Russian Federation is genocide.
+According to a KMIS poll, 50% of Ukrainians are not ready to give up territories for the sake of peace with Russia, even if the war lasts longer.
+The majority believes that Russia's goal is genocide.

 87% of Ukrainians believe that Russia will not stop at the already occupied territories.
 66% of respondents are convinced that the goal of the Russian Federation is the complete destruction of Ukraine and its citizens.